Marcus Rohdén: International career

 Rohdén represented the Sweden U17 and U21 teams before making his full international debut for Sweden on 15 January 2015 in a friendly 2–0 win against the Ivory Coast.
 He also scored his first international goal in the same match.
 He made his competitive debut for Sweden in a 2018 FIFA World Cup qualifier against the Netherlands, playing for 77 minutes before being replaced by Emir Kujovic in a 1–1 draw.

 In May 2018 he was named in Sweden's 23 man squad for the 2018 FIFA World Cup in Russia.
 He remained on the bench in all five games as Sweden reached the quarter-finals in a FIFA World Cup for the first time since 1994.

+Personal life

+Rohdén is one of the founders of the menswear brand Ciszere.